Israel’s media: Between trauma and anger

 Contributers:

-Izzat Karaki – activist and volunteer, Youth Against Settlements
+Izzat Karaki – Activist and volunteer, Youth Against Settlements

-Sophia Goodfriend – researcher, Duke University
+Sophia Goodfriend – Researcher, Duke University

-Matt Mahmoudi – researcher and adviser, Amnesty International
+Matt Mahmoudi – Researcher and adviser, Amnesty International